-- Dissertation and thesis forms and submission checklist
+- Deadlines and submission checklist

 ProQuest/UMI offers additional details regarding the preparation of PDF files, copyright registration, and publishing embargoes on their submission information page.
 (At Notre Dame, we submit the files and paperwork to ProQuest for you, but their guides are still very helpful.)

 The Graduate School does not accept personal copies of dissertations or theses for binding.
 Please refer to the PDF Personal Copies: Using Library Bindings as a Guide for information contacting an independent bindery.